informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

       contains several light blocks) we should submit right away.

-- decision: "full" proof of fork consists of two traces that origin in the same lightblock and lead to conflicting headers of the same height.
+- decision: "full" proof of fork consists of two traces that originate in the same lightblock and lead to conflicting headers of the same height.

 - For submission of proof of fork, we may do some optimizations, for